We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If a healthcare professional diagnoses an individual with diabetes, they may prescribe insulin.
 They will recommend insulin for people with type 1 diabetes and some with type 2 diabetes.
 This medication can help control blood sugar levels.

-Doctors may prescribe metformin for people with type 2 diabetes or gestational diabetes.
+Doctors may prescribe metformin or insulin for people with type 2 diabetes or gestational diabetes.
 This medication reduces the amount of glucose the liver releases into the body.

 Some people with type 2 diabetes may manage their condition by maintaining a moderate weight and eating a nutritious, balanced diet.
 A doctor will work with each individual to find the best treatment plan.

 OGTTs can indicate whether a person has prediabetes and diabetes.
-Before the test, people need to fast.
-Healthcare professionals will then ask them to drink a liquid that contains glucose and undergo a blood test to check their blood sugar.
+People need to fast before the test.
+Healthcare professionals will then ask them to drink a liquid that contains glucose and undergo a blood test to check their blood sugar levels.